stereobooster/stereobooster.com/content/posts/what-is-computer/index.md

 This is what computers were about from the beginning - we try to answer the question if we can automate reasoning process (if we assume it to be symbolic manipulations)?

-Turing took a similar approach (1936), he proposed machine which would do the work instead of the human, it would write (erase) symbols on paper the same way a mathematician does while calculating something.
+Turing took a similar approach (1936), he proposed machine which would do the work instead of the human, it would write (or erase) symbols on paper the same way a mathematician does while calculating something.

 > We may compare a man in the process of computing a real number to machine which...